1934 Lowestoft by-election: Campaign

 In the weeks and months leading up to the by election several meetings took place, the Labour Party's meetings focussed on the towns fishing industry, an advert appeared in the Lowestoft Journal of 1934 stating that a meeting would take place at the towns hippodrome on Sunday 4 February 1934 at 7.30 pm.
 Guest speakers included the Rt Hon.
 Ted Kennedy, Noel Palmer and the Labour Party candidate himself.

 The Conservative Party also decided to focus their campaign on the local fishing industry and Loftus conducted many meetings, in the run up to the election, this included one with the Southwold's women unionists.
 Loftus also conducted a constituency meeting on the Claremont Pier pavilion, where he was joined by speakers Geoff Shakespeare, a Liberal National MP for Norwich.
 The constituency meeting was described in a local paper as "full and lively".

 Whereas William Smith the Liberal decided to concentrate his campaign on unemployment, this included unemployment at a national and a local level.

 Result

+The Conservative Party held the seat with a far narrower majority.

 The Liberal vote was substantially down from its 1929 level.
 William Smith forfeited his deposit under Section 27 of the Representation of the People Act 1918.